cloudmesh-community/book/chapters/cloud/datacenter.md

-It is also interesting to compare such trends over a longer period of time.
-See @fig:google-search-per-year, @fig:big-data-trend-2012.
+It is also interesting to compare such trends over a longer period of time (see @fig:google-search-per-year, @fig:big-data-trend-2012).
 An example is provided by looking at Google searches:
 <http://www.internetlivestats.com/google-search-statistics/>.

 ![Google searches over time](images/google-search.png){#fig:google-search-per-year}